 FAQ About GED In Connecticut

-How to get a GED in Connecticut?
+How to get a GED Connecticut diploma?

 To get your GED in Connecticut, you need to take and pass the four tests of the computer-based GED high school equivalency exam.
 The four GED subtests are independent exams (modules) that cover the subject areas of Mathematics, Science, Language Arts, and Social Studies.

-What are the Connecticut GED testing requirements?
+What are the GED Connecticut testing requirements?

 The GED exam is for people who didn’t finish high school.
 In Connecticut, test-takers must be at least 17 years of age, but for applicants 17 and 18 years of age, additional requirements apply.
 State residency is required.

-What is the GED cost in Connecticut?
+What is the GED Connecticut cost?

 The GED cost in Connecticut is $0 for the entire GED battery, but there is a $13 registration fee.
 Applicants younger than 21 and veterans pay nothing at all.
-This price also counts for online testing.

-When taking the GED exam online, however, attaining passing scores on the GED Ready practice test is a prerequisite.
-There are four GED exams and four GED Ready tests that cost $6.99 each that must be purchased on the GED.com website.
-Onsego’s Advantage students get four GED Ready tests for free.
+When taking the GED exam online in a different state, however, attaining passing scores on the GED Ready practice test is a prerequisite.
+There are four GED exams and four GED Ready tests that cost $7.99 each, which must be purchased on the GED.com website.

 You can register and pay for one of the four GED subtests at a time.
 Registration and scheduling of the four GED tests and the GED Ready practice tests must be done on the website GED.com.